Slater–Pauling rule

-In condensed matter physics, the Slater–Pauling rule states that adding a element to a metal alloy will be reduce the alloy's saturation magnetization by an amount proportional to the number of valence electrons outside of the added element's d shell.
+In condensed matter physics, the Slater–Pauling rule states that adding an element to a metal alloy will reduce the alloy's saturation magnetization by an amount proportional to the number of valence electrons outside of the added element's d shell.
 Conversely, elements with a partially filled d shell will increase the magnetic moment by an amount proportional to number of missing electrons.
 Investigated by the physicists John C. Slater and Linus Pauling in the 1930s, the rule is a useful approximation for the magnetic properties of many transition metals.